Large for Gestational Age

 provider may recommend early delivery.
 You may need a planned cesarean section.

-for any injuries that happened during birth.
+any injuries that happened during birth.
 Your baby may have blood glucose testing

 for at least the first 12 hours to check for low blood sugar.

-What are the complications of LGA?
+What are possible complications of LGA?

 Babies who are large for gestational age are at higher risk for a breathing problem